MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 <img src="/assets/img/magicpiano.PNG" width = "85%" align="center" />
 </figure>

-During our second week learning about Audio Programming and Web Audio API we were divided into groups and had to come up with an idea for a final project.
+During our second week learning about Audio Programming and Web Audio API we were divided into groups and were asked to come up with an idea for a final project.
 The main challenges were to find an idea that is doable within 4 days, to code collaboratively and to prepare for the presentation of our project.
 Guy had an Idea for building a piano keyboard that will help beginners play a simple melody and Ashane and Jørgen agreed to collaborate and join forces in creating "The Magic Piano".

 ## The Idea